Biography & Reviews

 A committed interpreter of new music as well as neglected masterpieces from the past, he has been dedicatee and first performer of music by such notable American and European guitar composers as Stepan Rak, Angelo Gilardino, John Duarte, Atanas Ourkouzounov, Mark Delpriora, James Piorkowski, Mark Houghton, Elizabeth Vercoe, Lloyd Wells and Roger Hudson, and has reconstructed and given first modern performances of such important rediscovered works as Villa-Lobos' Valsa Concerto No. 2, the Shand Premier Concerto and late eighteenth-century concertos by Vidal, Doisy and Viotti.

-His recordings for Reference Recordings, Heartdance Music, Zillian Records and Aeolian Recordings include his widely-acclaimed arrangements of the Bach Cello Suites, premiere recordings of major chamber works by John Rutter, Michael Fink and Mario Castelnuovo-Tedesco, a recent recording of music by Lennon and McCartney, a premiere recording of late 18th-century Paisian concertos, and a series of didactic recordings.
+His recordings for Reference Recordings, Heartdance Music, Zillian Records, dbMusic and Aeolian Recordings include his widely-acclaimed arrangements of the Bach Cello Suites, premiere recordings of major chamber works by John Rutter, Michael Fink and Mario Castelnuovo-Tedesco, a recording of music by Lennon and McCartney, a premiere recording of late 18th-century Paisian concertos, and a series of didactic recordings, among others.

-His editions and arrangements are published in the Stanley Yates Series by Mel Bay Publications.
-This critically-acclaimed series includes transcriptions of music by Bach and Albéniz; performance editions of collected concert works by Rak and Shand, and a series of didactic works.
+His numerous editions and arrangements are published in the Stanley Yates Series by Mel Bay Publications.
+This critically-acclaimed series includes transcriptions of music by Bach and Albéniz; performance editions of collected concert works by Rak and Shand, and a series of didactic works. including original works, a best-selling guitar method, and several collections of graded student repertoire.
 His performance articles dealing with the music of Bach, Villa-Lobos and Albéniz have been published internationally in over ten languages, appearing in such journals as Il Fronimo, Guitarre & Laute, Gendai Guitar, 8 Sonoro, Homa Guitar, Soundboard and Classical Guitar.

-An in-demand teacher, he has presented masterclasses and lectures at numerous festivals, colleges, universities and conservatories, including the Royal Academy of Music, London; and the Royal Conservatory of Music, Glen Gould Professional School, Toronto; the Royal Northern College of Music; the Cincinnati Conservatory of Music (where he performs and teachs each summer), and the Cleveland Institute of Music.
-He is an advisory board member of both the Guitar Foundation of America and Guitar Forum - the Journal of the European Guitar Teachers' Association.
+An in-demand teacher, he has presented masterclasses and lectures at numerous festivals, colleges, universities and conservatories, including the Royal Academy of Music, London; and the Royal Conservatory of Music, Glen Gould Professional School, Toronto; the Royal Northern College of Music; the Cincinnati Conservatory of Music (where he performs and teaches each summer), and the Cleveland Institute of Music.
+He has been an advisory board member of both the Guitar Foundation of America and Guitar Forum - the Journal of the European Guitar Teachers' Association and Guitar Forum Editor for the American String Teacher's Association.
+He has been described as "one of the leading pedagogues of our era" (Soundboard - Journal of the Guitar Foundation of America).

-Currently a resident of the United States, he directs the guitar program at Austin Peay State University, home of Tennessee's Center of Excellence for the Creative Arts.
+A resident of the United States, he is Professor of Music and director guitar studies at Austin Peay State University, home of Tennessee's Center of Excellence for the Creative Arts.

 "one of very few musicians who, having